The secrets of orthodontia

 In case of fixed braces, we should make sure that:

-- if possible, we should brush our teeth after every meal in order to avoid dental caries and gum diseases
+- if possible, we brush our teeth after every meal in order to avoid dental caries and gum diseases

 - we avoid food which can get stuck in our braces, for example chewing gums, caramel, oil-seeds, popcorn or melted cheese